 The Company sets salary ranges for every job grade and position based upon salary survey data provided by the Hay Group.
 The midpoint (or middle) of the salary range is set at the median level when compared to similar positions at other utility companies.
 In relation to each NEO, base pay is set within the salary range based upon individual performance relative to individual annual goals.
-This allows the Company to retain a high performing executive by paying a base salary that is above the midpoint of the executive's salary range.
 This same process is used for both executive and non-executive positions.